hasura/ndc-open-api-lambda/README.md

 ddn connector init my_openapi --subgraph my_subgraph --hub-connector hasura/openapi
 ```

-This will generate the necessary files into the `my_subgraph/connector/my_openapi` directory.
-Your functions and API calls will be created in this directory.
+This will generate the necessary files into `my_subgraph/connector/my_openapi` directory.
+Supporting Typescript files for API calls will be created in this directory.

 2. Add the correct environment variables to `/my_subgraph/connector/my_openapi/.env.local`.
 Supported environment variables and their description are listed under [Supported Environment Variables](#supported-environment-variables) section.